Profile picture for user rubin.julia

 About Julia

-Rubin's research examines the intersection of education policy, community development, and social justice.
-She has written extensively about developmental finance, specifically the use of equity, near equity, and debt investments as a means of generating community economic development to address poverty.
-More recently, Rubin has written about charter schools and community resistance to neoliberal education reform.
+Rubin's research examines nonprofit and public organizations and processes, and the intersection of education policy and social justice.
 Rubin was one of the founders of the grassroots group Save Our Schools NJ and chairs the board of the 501c3 nonprofit Save Our Schools NJ Community Organizing.
 Both organizations work to ensure that every child in NJ has access to a high quality public education.
 Rubin also was one of the founding members of and serves on the board of the Good Government Coalition of NJ, a nonpartisan grassroots group whose mission is to strengthen democracy by working with residents across our state to bring greater transparency, accountability, and participation to our state and local; governments.
-Rubin has advised a number of organizations, including the United States Small Business Administration; The John D. and Catherine T. MacArthur Foundation; the Appalachian Regional Commission; the Overseas Private Investment Corporation; and the New Jersey Redevelopment Authority.
-Prior to becoming an academic, she consulted for McKinsey & Company; worked in brand management for the Procter & Gamble and Eastman Kodak Companies; and taught strategic management and marketing at Assumption University in Bangkok, Thailand, as a Henry Luce Scholar.

 In the News

-Julia Sass Rubin quoted on the uniqueness of New Jersey's ballot design by Tammy Kim, "How Andy Kim Took On New Jersey’s Political Machine" The New Yorker, April 8, 2024.
+Quoted by Tammy Kim in "How Andy Kim Took On New Jersey’s Political Machine," The New Yorker, April 8, 2024.

-Julia Sass Rubin quoted on the redesign of New Jersey's election ballots by Stefanos Chen, "New Jersey Ballot Ruling Applies Only to Democratic Race, Judge Says" The New York Times, March 31, 2024.
+Quoted by Stefanos Chen in "New Jersey Ballot Ruling Applies Only to Democratic Race, Judge Says," The New York Times, March 31, 2024.

-Julia Sass Rubin's research on the impact of New Jersey's county line primary ballots on election outcomes discussed by Tracey Tully, "New Jersey’s Ballot Must Be Immediately Redesigned, Federal Judge Rules," The New York Times, March 29, 2024.
+Research discussed by Tracey Tully, in "New Jersey’s Ballot Must Be Immediately Redesigned, Federal Judge Rules," The New York Times, March 29, 2024.

-Julia Sass Rubin quoted on how being "on the line" provides a substantial advantage in New Jersey elections by Matt Friedman, "The Future of New Jersey Politics Is on the Line" Politico, March 24, 2024.
+Quoted by Matt Friedman in "The Future of New Jersey Politics Is on the Line," Politico, March 24, 2024.

 Publications

 "What Enables Communities to Resist Neoliberal Education Reforms?
 Lessons from Newark and Camden, New Jersey" (with Stephen Danley).
-Journal of Urban Affairs (forthcoming).
+Journal of Urban Affairs 42, no. 4 (2020): 663–684.

 Examines what facilities sustained community resistance to neoliberal reform in the presence of undemocratic governance mechanisms and finds that access to social and economic capital, and timely access to information via an engaged press are present in the existing accounts of such resistance.
 Explores this emerging hypothesis via in-depth comparative case studies of Newark and Camden, New Jersey.
 Provides additional evidence for the hypothesis that access to social and economic capital and to information makes sustained resistance possible.
 Identifies a third variable, extreme political control as manifested through political machines, that intersects with the other variables to limit the sustainability of resistance movements in the presence of undemocratic governance mechanisms.